NishchayAnand/software-engineering/Java Fundamentals/Abstraction/Interfaces/Notes.md

 EXTRA:

--Interfaces cannot contain state.
+-Interfaces cannot contain state (whereas Abstract Class can).
 This opens the door to multiple inheritance.

 - Since the component's API is a contract with its clients, a component's owner can't just change it without considering the consequences for the clients.